rohitbpawar25/Marvellous-Python-Assignments/Assignment_22/Readme.md

 ```
 ## 🧾 Conclusion

-Conclusion: I have successfully created an automated Python script that removes duplicate files using checksums, logs the operation with timestamps in a specific folder, and emails the results at scheduled intervals.
+I have successfully created an automated Python script that removes duplicate files using checksums, logs the operation with timestamps in a specific folder, and emails the results at scheduled intervals.